-I can’t write specifically about my work, so I don’t post too much about it unless something really exciting is happening, such as the switch-on of the Rosetta spacecraft.
+I couldn’t write specifically about my work, so I didn’t post too much about it unless something really exciting was happening, such as the switch-on of the Rosetta spacecraft.

-I also teach in third-year physics labs, give the occasional guest lecture and do a lot of outreach work in schools.
+I also taught in third-year physics labs, gave the occasional guest lecture and did a lot of outreach work in schools.